gwbres/zynq7-sdr/README.md

   userspace program is found in the userspace subdirectory.

 ###### xps-edk
-Contains valid IPs to use with the XPS/EDK Xilinx tool.
+  Contains the same valid IPs to use with the XPS/EDK Xilinx tool.

+  * cross-compile the drivers _drvboard.ko_ and _drvcore.ko_ and insert them on the zynq.
+  * cross-compile the userspace programs _sx1255.c_ and _iqram.c_.
+  * run the sdr.sh script on the board.

 #### help
 - - -